MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-view-phone-report.md

 ## Drill down in a visual

 If hierarchy levels are defined in a visual, you can drill down into the detailed information displayed in a visual, then back up.
-You add drill-down to a visual either in the Power BI service or in Power BI Desktop.
-Read more about [adding drill-down](powerbi-service-drill-down-in-a-visualization.md).
+You [add drill-down to a visual](powerbi-service-drill-down-in-a-visualization.md) either in the Power BI service or in Power BI Desktop.
+Drill-down only works in phone-optimized Power BI reports when you view them on a phone.

 1. In a report on a phone, tap the ellipsis (**...**) in the upper-right corner > **Expand to focus mode**.